 But to Papuans the designs have both a functional and spiritual role associated with their cosmology, animals, spirits and environment.
 The artists are inspired by ‘dreamwork of the spirits’.

 The main traditional stylistic design from this area is the Sentani form 'Fouw', which are Sentani spiral motifs.

 These swirls are represented on Maro paintings and many other objects.
 These spirals symbolize the swirl of itself and said to represent eternity.
 Some pieces feature seemingly abstract and interlocked forms, and others hybrid fish-like or lizard-like creatures, often with human faces.
 Certain designs are associated with ancestors and cosmic symbols which represent life, balance and fertility in Lake Sentani.

 On the other hand some of the designs are associated with the powerful village chief or ondoafi and are therefore regarded as a safeguard for plentiful fishing, hunting and harvesting of crops and also the well being for the community.
 There is a web of secrecy around the actual 'meaning' of the painted stories.

 Barkcloth production has been revived at different times in Sentani history around the 1930s and 1970s until today.

 This new Siapo has the traditional local design of American Samoa, it is not a common motif anymore.
 The fue or fly switch represents wisdom, while the To'oto'o or staff represents authority.
 Both symbols are used by talking chiefs indicating their rank.
 The Tanoa (ava bowl) represents service to the chief.
-Dimensions: 390 mm x 370 mm. $30.00 (SS25)
+Dimensions: 390 mm x 370 mm. $30.00 (SS25) SOLD (ST)